“Chuck and the guys are in the basement.”

 “What good is plain rope if you want to climb something?”
 Tess said.

-“He didn’t even get a luck roll,” said Rei.
+“He didn’t even get a luck roll to see if he resisted the spell,” said Rei.

-“There isn’t one if the enemy gets a successful touch,” Curt pouted.
+“There isn’t one if the enemy gets a successful touch,” Curt said, pouting.
 “That’s one of the most overpowered low-rank spells in the game.”

 Steve looked at Tess, who grinned.
 Without taking his eyes off her, he said, “She could have just used her mace.”